jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       When citizen dumps an object in the debug content, it inspects it using Node's util.inspect.
 This setting determines the depth of the inspection, meaning the number of nodes that will be inspected and displayed.
+Deeper nodes mean slower performance.
     </td>
   </tr>
   <tr>